Islandora-Devops/islandora-playbook/README.md

 ## Introduction

-The is an Ansible playbook for Islandora CLAW.
+This is an Ansible playbook for Islandora CLAW.
 It also has a vagrant file to bring up a development environment virtual machine for Islandora CLAW.

 This virtual machine **should not** be used in production **yet**.